-However, certain breeds seem to raise more concern about shedding because their full, thick coats and border collies are no exception.
+However, certain breeds seem to raise more concern about shedding due to their full, thick coats, and border collies are no exception.

-According to the American Kennel Club, border collies rank 35 out of 193, making them an extremely popular dog breed.
+According to the American Kennel Club, border collies rank 35 out of 193, making them an extremely popular breed of dog.
 They’re known for their bold leadership skills and unmatched intelligence.

 Originally bred as shepherding dogs, border collies are agile and energetic, and many owners prefer to use this energy for agility competitions.